 Crypto Adoption Around The World: Dominican Republic

-Adoption Status: Crypto is legal in the Dominican Republic but it is not regulated.
-The Dominican government has warned its citizens that holding and trading cryptocurrencies are at their own risk.
+Adoption StatusCryptocurrencies are legal in the Dominican Republic, but they operate in an unregulated environment and are not considered a legal tender.
+The government advises its citizens that holding and trading these assets are done at their own risk.

 Key Insights: